 What We Didn’t Like About iPage

 While we were impressed by the speed of our sites, we weren’t so happy with the overall quality of the customer service.
-We also had trouble getting our DNS records updated.
+We also had trouble getting our DNS records updated (Also check out What Is PTR?).

 Although we didn’t encounter any issues during testing, we did notice that some people reported problems with their billing cycles.